 Few priorities should be higher than your company’s network security.
 Your printer fleet sits at the front line of defense.
 That’s why we believe that printer security software is one of the most important add-ons to consider.

 Software like HP Sure Start and Whitelisting can stop potential cyberattacks in their tracks, potentially saving your brand’s reputation and dollars that would’ve been spent trying to fix the situation.

 We also love PaperCut, which offers hundreds of features.
 This includes everything from verifying the user’s identity at the device—so no page ends up in the wrong hands—to pop-ups that suggest employees choose cost-saving print methods like duplexing or printing in black and white (also called mono printing).

-By including a paper drawer to your printer or copier, employees won't have to refill paper continuously.
+By including a paper drawer in your printer or copier, employees won't have to keep refilling paper.
 Though this feature may not save money in the way that software like PaperCut can, it can save serious time, boost efficiency, and enhance the office's workflow.

 Color or Mono

 Not every printer or copier needs full-color capabilities, especially considering how much this upgrade can add to costs both upfront and when it comes to ink, toner, and maintenance costs.